besttime-app/BestTime-Documentation/source/includes/_queryendpoints.md

 Query endpoints:

 **Venues**
+Lists all previously forecaste venues, and venue_id's.

+**Venue**
-Query all previously forecasted venues, including venue details.
+Query a forecasted venues, including detailed venue information.

 **Week**
 Query the forecast for the whole week, including all analysis.
 This gives the same response as the original 'new forecast' endpoint.